elambro/extract-css-media-queries/readme.md

 This package extracts media queries (e.g. `@media (min-size: 768px) {...}`) from your CSS into separate stylesheets which you can use to lower package sizes for your mobile users.

+The plugin will merge duplicate media query rules, ordered the rules from smallest to largest, and minify the output.

 You can then load this larger stylesheet(s) through a `<link>` tag:

 ```html